- Starting Plants From Seeds – Tips To Ensure Success

 The wintertime plant defenses are starting to be apparent this time of year in my organic garden.
 Many plants are exceptionally good at surviving, not just temperature changes but many environmental threats.

-Thorny Waxy Leaves
+Thorny Waxy Leaves of

 Some have thorns to ward off animals (useful for protecting your vegetable garden).
 Some have thick bark, or thick hair, or wax on their leaves.